nabil-a-navab/OcR_BoT_FoR_TeLeGrAm/README.md

 >> just u can create a new account & use the new api which will provides u 2000 images.. etc,etc,etc.. you can create many cloudmersive account as msny as you need..🙄

 > another problem is that heroku provides only 550dynos for free (per month)
+>> No one is going to help you..😜😜
->> you can transfer your heroku account whenever you finished your dyno..😂
+>> you can transfer your heroku account whenever you finished your dyno..😂 or host this bot your own..😁

 </details>
 ⠀